xhuseyin/notebook/english/sentences.md

 * we optimistically argued.
 * I am getting a deja vu.
 * What comes into your mind?
 * it will last 3 days/forever.
+* People tend to quit along the way.